Jaguar XJL Convertible

 Odds are the person who coined the phrase “relegated to the backseat” spent more than a few miles riding in the back of a convertible.
 It’s often a miserable place thanks to incessant wind, constant noise and typically cramped quarters.

 Then there’s the backseat of Newport Convertible Engineering’s (NCE) Jaguar XJ convertible.
-It’s still wind-blown and loud in back, but in this convertible there’s plenty of room to stretch out.
-So even if you don’t necessarily feel comfortable, you’ll look as if you are.
+It’s still wind-blown, but in this convertible there’s plenty of room to stretch out.
+An Interesting Perspective

 Top down, the side view remains pretty sleek, marred somewhat by the protrusion of the B-pillars and attendant roll bar.
 Even if you were willing to sacrifice safety for appearance’s sake, the B-pillars are still a necessity because they carry the tracks for the power windows.